treat-email/treat-client-php/README.md

 #### List of violation messages:
 * Invalid format
-* Domain does not exists
+* Domain does not exist
 * Disposable domain
-* Invalid top level domain
+* Invalid top-level domain